The Community Build Project

 Our projects offer you the opportunity to join a traditional village, to become a member of a Fijian family and to work as a team whilst contributing to community development initiatives that support the achievement of the Fiji National Development Plan an d UN Sustainable Development Goals.

 Leave a physical legacy by building a community health centre.
 Each building has been requested by the Fijian Ministry of Health and provides each village with amenities for their community health worker to conduct medical assessments, stock and administer medications.
-All this is completed alongside community youth members who will also be unskilled and trained in carpentry.
+All this is completed alongside community youth members who will also be up-skilled and trained in carpentry.

 In Partnership with the Fijian Ministry of Health

 Our building development projects make a substantial difference to rural villages.
-We predominately create nursing stations and heath centres to expand the provision of medical care and increase the capacity of the local nurses and health teams.
+We predominantly create nursing stations and health centres to expand the provision of medical care and increase the capacity of the local nurses and health teams.
 They are deeply valued and appreciated by local people who must request projects and be involved in each stage of the assessment, building and ongoing maintenance of the project.

 Who should join a TP Building Project?

 Our building project is great for gaining international experience and expand their global perspectives.
 You don’t need any prior building experience to join the project, this project is open to all students.
 You will, however, need resilience and a desire to implement our project aims.

 What’s Involved with a Building Project?